Aryo15/Proxima/docs/installation.rst

 * Click the green "Save" button near the top right.
 * Go back to the "Web" tab.
 * Click the green "Reload..." button.
-* Click the link to visit the site -- you'll have a new FlaskBB install!
+* Click the link to visit the site -- you'll have a new Ekaayam install!

 .. _virtualenv: https://virtualenv.pypa.io/en/latest/installation.html